dtbpkmte/HURON-Model/README.md

 - `flat-feet`: Experimental - adding a flat layer to the bottom of the foot to increase stability.

 Branch naming convention:
-- `main`: The most stable and best-performing version.
+- `main`: Unused - Please use *stable branches instead.
 Currently, main contains the `original-design`
 - `-stable`: Stable branch.
 - `-dev`: Development branch.
 ## How to run